Forensic and Criminal Psychology (10448.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Students are expected to attend online lectures, or access all lecture recordings online.
-There is an option to attend tutorials face to face or online.
-Tutroials run in weeks 5,6 and 7.
-If students choose to attend the virtual tutorial/workshops which will run live, we will be discussing cases and students will be expected to be involved in the discussions.
-It is expected that students be mindful of others' rights to teach and learn, be respectful of staff and fellow students.
-Please have your mobile phones switched off or to silent mode, and that personal/private conversations be conducted outside the face to face or online virtual classrooms.
+Students are expected to attend all lectures, or access lecture recordings online.
+The two tutorial workshops run live online.
+These tutorials will help you prepare for the final assessment, and it is highly recommended that you attend.
+During tutorials we will be discussing cases and students will be expected to be involved in the discussions.
+It is expected that students are to be mindful of others' rights to teach and learn and be respectful of staff and fellow students and opinions that do not mirror your own.
+We ask you to be open-minded about the content in these classes.
+Please switch off mobile phones or turn to silent mode in lectures and during the live tutorial, and that personal/private conversations be conducted outside the face to face or online virtual classrooms.

-It is strongly encouraged that all students attend the first virtual lecture in the unit virtual room (Blackboard collaborate).
-This lecture will cover the unit overview and will disucss the assessment items.
+It is strongly encouraged that all students attend the first lecture.
+This lecture will cover the unit overview and will discuss the assessment items.
 This first lecture will be recorded however, and it is advised this lecture is listened to within the first week so students can adequately prepare their time.

 Required IT skills

-Students are expected to have basic IT skills in order to navigate UCLearn Canvas and attend weekly drops-ins and lectures online.
+Students are expected to have basic IT skills in order to navigate UCLearn Canvas and attend weekly drops-ins and any online classes.

 Regular access to Canvas is a requirement for students enrolled in this unit to enable access to announcements, discussion forums, completion of the mid-semester assessment and for the online submission of assessments.
 It is also expected that all students will have basic word-processing skills.